peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### GetFormattedBodyString
     public java.lang.String GetFormattedBodyString()
 <p>Gets a Hypertext Markup Language (HTML) rendering of this message's text
  body.
+This method currently supports any message for which
+ <code>GetBodyString()</code> outputs a text string and treats the
+ following media types specially: text/plain with
-This method currently supports text/plain, text/plain with format = flowed, text/enriched, and text/markdown (original
+ <code>format = flowed</code>, text/enriched, text/markdown (original
- Markdown).</p><p> </p><p>REMARK: The Markdown implementation currently
- supports all features of original Markdown, except that the implementation:</p> <ul> <li>does not strictly check the placement of "block-level HTML elements",</li> <li>does not prevent Markdown
+  Markdown).
+If this message's media type is "multipart/alternative", returns the result of this method for the last supported body part.</p><p> </p><p>REMARK: The Markdown implementation currently supports all features of original Markdown, except that the implementation:</p> <ul> <li>does not strictly check the placement of "block-level HTML elements",</li> <li>does not prevent Markdown